-Summer Session 2000
+Summer Session 2001\

-May 26 Friday.
-Open registration and drop/add for first term and 10-week semester.
-Constitution of the consti Last day to register for first term and 10-week semester and pay fees.
-May 29 Monday.
+May 25 Friday.
+Open registration and drop/add for first term and 10-week semester by telephone and by terminal.
+Last day to register for first term and 10-week semester and pay fees.
+May 28 Monday.
 First day of first term and 10-week semester classes.
-May 31 Wednesday.
+May 30 Wednesday.
 Last day for dropping courses with no record for the first term and 10-week semester.
-June 1 Thursday.
-Last day for adding new courses for the first term and the 10-week semester.
-June 2 Friday.
+May 31 Thursday.
+Last day for adding new courses for the first term and the 10-week semester June 1 Friday.
 Last day to apply for degrees to be awarded in August for students completing degree requirements in the first term.
-June 16 Friday.
+June 15 Friday.
 Last day for all students to drop courses with no penalty for the first term (Q-drop).
 Last day to change Kinesiology 199 to S/U grade.
-Last day to officially withdraw from the university for first term.
-June 30 Friday.
+Last day to officially withdraw from the University for first term.
+June 29 Friday.
 Last day of first term classes.
-July 3 Monday.
+July 2 Monday.
 First term final examinations.
 No 10-week semester classes.
-Last day to register for the second term and pay fees.
-July 4 Tuesday.
-Independence Day holiday.
-July 5 Wednesday.
+J, - Last day to register for the second term and pay fees.
+July 3 Tuesday.
 First day of second term classes.
-July 7 Friday.
+July 4 Wednesday.
+Holiday.
+Independence Day.
+July 6 Friday.
 Last day to drop courses with no record for the second term.
-July 10 Monday.
-First term final grades available.
-Last day for adding new courses for the second term.
-Last day to apply for all degrees to be awarded in August for students completing degree requirements in the second term or 10-week semester.
-July 18 Tuesday.
+July 9 Monday.
+Last day for adding new courses for the second term. y - y - Last day to apply for all degrees to be awarded in August for students completing degree requirements in the second term or 10-week semester.
+July 17 Tuesday.
 Last day for all students to drop courses with no penalty for the 10-week semester (Q-drop).
-Last day to change Kinesiology 199 to S/U grade.
-Last day to officially withdraw from the university for 10-week semester.
-July 25 Tuesday.
+Last day to withdraw from the University for 10-week semester.
+July 24 Tuesday.
 Last day for all students to drop courses with no penalty for the second term (Q-drop).
 Last day to change Kinesiology 199 to S/U grade.
-Last day to officially withdraw from the university for second term.
-August 7 Monday.
+Last day to officially withdraw from the University for second term.
+August 6 Monday.
 Last day of second term and 10-week semester classes.
-August 8 - 9 Tuesday - Wednesday.
-Second term and 10-week semester final exams for all students.
-August 11 Friday.
+August 7 - 8 Tuesday - Wednesday.
+Second term and 10-week semester finals for all students.
+August 10 Friday.
 Grades for degree candidates available.
-August 12 Saturday.
+August 11 Saturday.
 Commencement and Commissioning, 9 a.m.
-August 15 Tuesday.
-Final grades available.
-All dates are sub oject to change.
+August 14 Tuesday.
+Final grades for second term and 10-week semester available.

+\All dates are subject to change.